 - Extra title pages

-Colleges should consider re-nominating worthy candidates, even though they have not been chosen before.
+Colleges may consider re-nominating worthy candidates, even though they have not been chosen before.

-Colleges should adopt specific policies and procedures for submitting nominations for University Faculty Awards.
+Colleges should adopt specific policies and procedures for submitting nominations.

 Faculty Teaching Award Criteria